obed254github/breast-cancer-detection/readme.md

-# 🧬 Breast Cancer Classification using Logistic Regression and CatBoost
+# 🧬 Breast Cancer lumps Classification using Logistic Regression and CatBoost

 This repository presents a machine learning pipeline for classifying breast cancer as **malignant** or **benign** using the Wisconsin Breast Cancer dataset.
 I explored two classification models: